cindygraffin-pro/cloud-practitionner/readme.md

 **AWS Storage Gateway:**
 - Bridge between on-premise data and cloud data in S3
 - Hybrid storage service to allow on-premises to seamlessly use the AWS Cloud
+- set of hybrid cloud services that gives on-premises access to virtually unlimited cloud storage
 - Differents Types: File Gateway, Volume Gateway, Tape Gateway
 - cannot be used for data archival
 - encryption auto enabled (using SSL)